OfficeForProductSafetyAndStandards/product-safety-database/doc/getting-set-up.md

     bin/rails s
     bin/sidekiq -C config/sidekiq.yml

+## GOV.UK Notify

+If you want to send emails from your development instance, or update any API keys for the deployed instances, you'll need an account for [GOV.UK Notify](https://www.notifications.service.gov.uk) - ask someone on the team to invite you.

 ## Keycloak

 The development instance of Keycloak is configured with the following default user accounts: